How does inflation affect investments?

 Cash and cash equivalents receive the biggest blow of all.
 When there’s no interest being generated to compete with the rate of inflation, it can quickly eat into the purchasing power of your cash.

-Effect of inflation on fixed income investments
+How inflation affects fixed income investments

-Inflation can significantly reduce real returns on fixed income investments such as corporate or municipal bonds, treasuries, and CDs.
+Inflation can significantly reduce real returns on fixed income investments such as corporate or municipal bonds, treasuries and CDs.

 Typically, investors buy fixed income securities because they want a stable income stream in the form of interest payments.
 However, since the income stream remains the same on most fixed income securities until maturity, the purchasing power of the interest payments declines as inflation rises.
 As a result, bond prices tend to fall when inflation is increasing.